-- Research: Students are directed to appropriate websites to research specific artists, art history and art movements - Presentation: Students create presentations on the above, using a range of programs such as PowerPoint, Picture Editor, and Photoshop with animation and sound elements.
+- Research: Students are directed to appropriate websites to research specific artists, art history and art movements - Presentation: Students have the opportunity to create presentations on the above, using a range of programmes such as PowerPoint, Picture Editor, PhotoShop with animation and sound elements.

-Year 7 Assessment and Thresholds
+Year 8 Assessment and Thresholds

-Year 7 assessment objectives are built upon the same criteria used for IGCSE assessment, helping the students understand the requirements, terminology, outcomes, skill set, grading and expectations of the IGCSE, as well as giving them an excellent foundation for all the creative learning.
+Year 8 assessment objectives are built upon the same criteria used for IGCSE assessment, helping the students understand the requirements, terminology, outcomes, skill set, grading and expectations of the IGCSE, as well as giving them an excellent foundation for all the creative learning.
 Assessment objectives are consistent throughout the year and every term's scheme of work (curriculum) incorporates more detail specific to the Global Perspectives strands.
 The thresholds help students to self-assess and reflect on how to improve in their learning.